giacomodeodato/pybbbc/README.md

 bbbc021 = BBBC021()
 ```
+### Indexing

+### Filtering
-The instance of dataset can be filtered during the initiation using metadata keyword arguments as follows.
+The instance of dataset can be intuitively filtered during the initiation using metadata keyword arguments as follows.
 ```python
 # get the samples without MoA
 bbbc021 = BBBC021(moa='null')